-- Designed to expose students to a curriculum in legal studies, particularly students majoring in other disciplines such as accounting, risk management or finance who are considering law school.
-Students will learn how to read cases and statutes, do legal research and make a legal argument as well as identify the legal issues that will impact their business and personal decisions.
+Offered by Department of Risk, Actuarial Science, and Legal Studies, the Minor in Legal Studies is open to all students, with the exception of Legal Studies majors.
+The minor is designed to expose students to a curriculum in legal studies, particularly students majoring in other disciplines such as accounting, criminal justice, philosophy, risk management or finance who are considering law school.
+Students will learn how to read cases and statutes, do legal research and make a legal argument as well as develop their critical thinking skills and identify the legal issues that will impact their business and personal decisions.

-- All students are required to take the prerequisite course LGLS 1101, which is a lower division Fox School foundation.
+- All students are required to take the prerequisite course BA 1103, which is a lower division Fox School foundation.

 - Five courses are required:

-Course List Code Title Credit Hours Prerequisite Course LGLS 1101 Legal Environment of Business 3 Required Courses LGLS 1112 Law for Business 1 3 LGLS 3562 Legal Aspects of Global Business 3 Electives Select two of the following: 6 Sports and the Law Entertainment Law Environmental Law and Sustainability Corporate Governance Technology, Privacy and Intellectual Property Law Detecting Financial Crimes Legal and Policy Issues in the Workplace Special Topics - Law Pre-Law Internship and Seminar Independent Study Real Estate Fundamentals Real Estate Practice Total Credit Hours 15 1
+Course List Code Title Credit Hours Prerequisite Course BA 1103 Legal and Ethical Reasoning in Business 3 Required Course LGLS 1112 Law for Business 3 Electives Select three of the following: 9 Law of Contracts Introduction to Corporate Compliance Entertainment Law Environmental Law and Sustainability Detecting Financial Crimes Legal and Policy Issues in the Workplace Special Topics - Law Pre-Law Internship and Seminar Independent Study Real Estate Fundamentals Real Estate Practice Total Credit Hours 15

 - Three of the four courses required for the minor must be taken at Temple University.
-Residency excludes LGLS 1101.
+Residency excludes BA 1103.

 - A grade point average of 2.0 in the minor is required as well as a minimum grade of C- in each course unless otherwise specified.